minhvuomn1/vibecodingvu/CI-CD-SETUP-INSTRUCTIONS.md

-# CI/CD Pipeline Setup Instructions
+# Build and Test Pipeline Setup Instructions

-This document explains how to set up the CI/CD pipeline for this Salesforce project.
+This document explains how to set up the simplified build and test pipeline for this Salesforce project.

 ## Overview

-The CI/CD pipeline includes three main stages:
+The build and test pipeline includes two main stages:
 1. **Build** - Checks out the code and sets up the environment
-2. **Test** - Creates a scratch org, pushes source code, and runs Apex tests
+2. **Test** - Lints code and runs Apex tests
-3. **Deploy** - Deploys to production org (only on main branch)

 ## Required GitHub Secrets